 Find your water provider

 There are four water providers within the City of Menlo Park.
-To determine your water provider, click on the interactive map of water districts in Menlo Park below and enter in your address.
+To determine your water provider, click on the interactive map below and enter your address.

 The San Mateo County Environmental Health manages the Menlo Park Municipal Department ’s cross-connection control program.
 They will send and receive test notifications, maintain a database, certify approved backflow testers, and perform backflow surveys to determine if backflow prevention is needed.
 They require that any backflow tester you hire must be listed on the County’s list of Certified Backflow Prevention Testers, and that the tester must tag assembles with a County tag.
 For information about Environmental Health’s cross connection program, please contact Kate Elgin from the County at 650-399-6919.